 Sift together the dry ingredients - Flour, Baking powder, Baking Soda, Salt and Sugar and keep aside.

-Take milk in a bowl.
+Mix sugar and milk in a bowl until homogenous.
 Whisking continuously add the oil to help it emulsify.
 Next, add the yogurt and essence and combine together.

 Add the sifted dry ingredients into the wet in two batches.
 Combine to form a smooth batter